These guides are AI-generated educational summaries — not legal or medical advice.

 Focusing only on the knee and not mentioning lower leg, surrounding conditions, or secondary effects

-Why: The DBQ covers the entire knee and lower leg complex.
+The DBQ covers the entire knee and lower leg complex.
 Conditions like shin splints, tibia/fibula involvement, leg length discrepancy, and muscle atrophy are all documented on this form and can affect the overall picture.

-Do this instead: Describe any related symptoms in the lower leg including shin pain, calf weakness, or any changes in the appearance or function of the entire limb.
+Instead: Describe any related symptoms in the lower leg including shin pain, calf weakness, or any changes in the appearance or function of the entire limb.
 Mention if your knee problem has caused you to walk differently in a way that affects your hip, ankle, or back.

 Impact: Affects secondary condition claims and overall functional loss documentation